dollarshaveclub/fastboot-docker/README.md

 # Runtime config

 `process.env.PORT` will control the port the fastboot app server listens on.
+Default: 3000.

+`process.env.WORKER_COUNT` will control the number of spawned HTTP listener threads.
+Default: 1 per CPU.

 Set `?fastboot=on` or `?fastboot=off` to override `isFastBootRoute` and turn fastboot on or off for that request.